cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 8-9-10.md

 - $m_i$ is the plaintext block,
 - $\oplus$ is the XOR operation.

-**CPA Security**: Counter mode achieves Chosen Plaintext Attack (CPA) security, which means that it can withstand attacks where an attacker chooses plaintext messages to be encrypted and tries to learn information about the key or other plaintexts.
+**CPA Security**: ==Counter mode achieves Chosen Plaintext Attack (CPA) security==, which means that it can resist attacks where an attacker chooses plaintext messages to be encrypted and tries to learn information about the key or other plaintexts.
 This is achieved by using a unique counter value for each block, ensuring that even identical plaintext blocks result in different ciphertexts if the nonce or counter is different.

 #### Decryption in CTR Mode
 - The receiver generates the same sequence of counter values as the sender, starting with the same nonce $r$.